CIVITAS-John/civitas-john.github.io/_portfolio/physics-lab.md

 ## Related Publications
 While I have been actively maintaining and studying Physics Lab AR for the past years, the sheer capacity of its user base and interaction data has formed significant obstacles.
 This, in turn, motivates my work in [AI and Qualitative Research](/portfolio/ai-qualitative/).
 Below is a list of my past and ongoing publications around it:

 - Chen, J., Zhao, L., Xiao, F., Horn, M. S., & Wilensky, U. J. (2022).
-[Self-Governed Collaborative Inquiry in Action: A Case Study of a Large-Scale Online Youth Community](/publications/2022-physics-lab/).
+[Self-Governed Collaborative Inquiry in Action: A Case Study of a Large-Scale Online Youth Community](/publication/2022-physics-lab).
 Proceedings of ISLS Annual Meeting 2022.
-- Chen, J., Zhao, L., Horn, M. S., & Wilensky, U. J. (In Preparation).
-Physics Lab: Designing Online Collaborative Learning Environment With and For Youth.
+- Chen, J., Zhao, L., Horn, M. S., & Wilensky, U. J. (2025).
+[Engaging Millions of Worldwide Youth in Informal STEM Learning: Uncovering Open-Ended Design Principles that Drive Physics Lab's Success](/publication/2025-physics-lab).
 Proceedings of the ACM Interaction Design and Children (IDC) 2025.

 ## Related Projects
 Work in progress.